 Although I enjoy focusing on personal injury work, I like to be occasionally involved in other areas of law such as creditors’ remedies, property disputes and wills and estates.
 Being a passionate litigate, I frequently represent my clients in court, Provincial, Supreme and Appeal.
 However, I am a firm believer in putting the clients’ interests first and sometimes court is not the best way to achieve the right result.
 I have helped resolve many cases through mediation or negotiation.

-I am married to Miodrag and we have a daughter.
-Whenever I can, I sing, dance, and acts in the annual Lawyer Show which is a charitable performance that raises money for Vancouver’s theatres.
+I am married to Miodrag and we have three wonderful children.
+Whenever I can, I sing, dance, and act in the annual Lawyer Show which is a charitable performance that raises money for Vancouver’s theatres.

 - UBC Faculty of Law